Free3D: Consistent Novel View Synthesis without 3D Representation: Method

 \item \emph{Ray conditioning normalization (RCN).} Finally, we propose to combine the adaptive layer norm~\cite{dumoulin2016learned,huang2017arbitrary,karras2019style,zheng2022movq} with ray conditioning to modulate the image latents.
 Specifically, the activation latent $F_i$ of the $i$-th layer in the UNet $\epsilon_\theta$ is modulated by:

-where $ (\gamma, \beta) = \operatorname{MLP}^\text{mod}(\br) $ are the learned \emph{scale} and \emph{shift} from ray conditioning $\br$.
-Such modulation is applied to each sub-module of UNet $\epsilon_\theta$ (\cref{fig:framework} (a) \& (b)). \end{itemize} Interestingly, while RCN works best, we show empirically (\cref{tab:config_abltion}) that all such architectures lead to strong improvements.
-This confirms the importance of ray conditioning for the significant improvements, with the novel RCN emerging as the frontrunner in this progression.
+where $ (\gamma, \beta) = \operatorname{MLP}^\text{mod}(\br) $ are \emph{scale} and \emph{shift} parameters predicted from the ray embeddings $\br$.
+This is applied to each sub-module of the UNet $\epsilon_\theta$ (\cref{fig:framework} (a) \& (b)). \end{itemize} Interestingly, while RCN works best, we show empirically that all such architectures lead to strong improvements (\cref{tab:config_abltion}), which confirms that the key factor in better camera control is to inject ray information in the network.

 \paragraph{Discussion.}